Create a Managed Kubernetes cluster on a dedicated server

 -

-Select the cluster maintenance start time — the time when automatic cluster maintenance actions will start.
+Select a cluster maintenance start time — the time when automatic cluster maintenance begins.

 -

-Optional: To enable audit logs, check the Audit Logs checkbox .
-After creating the cluster , configure integration with the log storage and analysis system.
+Optional: to enable audit logs, select the Audit logs checkbox.
+After the cluster is created, configure integration with the log storage and analysis system.

 -

-Check the price of a cluster on a dedicated server.
+Check the price of the cluster on a dedicated server.

 -

 Click Create.
-Creating a cluster takes up to 60 minutes, during which time the cluster will be in the CREATING status.
-The cluster will be ready for operation when it enters
+Cluster creation takes up to 60 minutes, during this time the cluster will be in the status

-is the cluster name.
-The CIDR subnets of dedicated servers are assigned automatically.
-If you did not specify the CIDR subnet of the cloud infrastructure when you configured the node groups, it will also be assigned automatically.The default security group will be assigned to the node ports.
-Do not change the rules in it or assign another security group.
-This will prevent the cluster from failing.
+<cluster_name>-network, a private subnet, a VLAN, and a global router<cluster_name>-routerwill be automatically created for communication between master nodes and worker nodes on dedicated servers, where<cluster_name>is the cluster name.
+The dedicated server subnet CIDR is assigned automatically.
+If you did not specify a cloud infrastructure subnet CIDR when configuring node groups, it will also be assigned automatically.The default security group will be assigned to node ports.
+Do not change the rules in it or assign a different security group.
+This will help avoid cluster operation failures.